AnHosu/iot_poc/publishing.md

 ```bash
 pip install AWSIoTPythonSDK
 ```
-The AWS IoT code below should work for any version of Python, but the interaction with the BME680 sensor is written with Python 3.7.
+The AWS IoT code below should work for any version of Python, but the interaction with the BME680 sensor is written with Python 3.5.
+It should work for 3.7 with some minor adjustments (3.7 uses the smbus2 library in place of smbus) but otherwise it should work for all other versions of Python 2 and 3.
 # Publishing to AWS IoT
 Now we are ready to get started on developing with the SDK.<br>
 Publishing a message to AWS using the Python SDK will look something like this